StrangeButUntrue/micropython-ri5/docs/library/machine.SPI.rst

 .. data:: SPI.LSB = 128

-   set the first bit to be the least significant bit
+   Set the first bit to be the least significant bit.
+(Cannot be used on RI5.)